Swing Doors & Automatic Swing Doors

 Advanced technology means that EAS can offer a wide range of bespoke swing door options to make the most of your space and suited to your every need.
 From low energy swing doors, ideal for DDA entrances offering a great solution for disabled access for any building, to fully automatic entrances more suitable for retail units.
 The slim and stylish swing operator, only 85mm high, is installed on the transom above the door, connected to the leaf with either a push or sliding pull arm.

 The intelligent and reliable microprocessor allows for many programmable features this allows us to set the operation to your needs.
 Durability and reliability makes this operator perfect for heavy footfall scenarios like shopping centres and its silent operation also means it is easily suited to an office or care home environments.

 EAS swing doors can be integrated with the latest in activation technology from push pads for disabled access or motion sensitive radars, to security access control devices from remote key fobs and video entry systems.

 The versatility of swing doors also easily allows them to be used with a wide range of electric or electro mechanical locks such as Mag locks, strike locks or electric panic bars making this a great choice for secure entrances.

 Our swing operators also allow us to retrospectively install to most existing swing doors allowing you to achieve DDA compliance in a cost effective way.

 What is an Automatic Swing Door?

-Most existing manual swing doors can be made automatic and turned into an automatic swing door.
-These can be installed in wide range of environments, which include hotels, hospitals, schools, offices and any type of private of public accessible building can use swing doors.
+Most existing manual swing doors can be adopted to automatic and turned into an automatic swing door.
+These can be installed in a wide range of environments, which include hotels, hospitals, schools, offices and any type of private or public accessible building.
 Anywhere that has enough space to house a swing door for example shop fronts or indoors in corridors.
 Swing doors and automatic swing doors are some of the most popular products in our range as they are easy to install and very user friendly.